biggy745/ubhpc.github.io/scheduler.md

-# SCHEDULERS-
+# SCHEDULER- Portable Batch System

-- Super computers or compute clusters, the competition among users to obtain time to run programs is typically fierce
+- Super computers or compute clusters, the competition among users to obtain time to run programs is typically fierce.
-- On the other hand, expectations by users are high, that their code will run very fast and provide them with answers to their scientific questions at a high turn-around rate
 - Supercomputers provide excellent performance, and distribute performance among all users in a fair manner.
+- Users expect that their code will run very fast and provide them with answers to their scientific questions at a high turn-around rate.
-- On a laptop or workstation any request for CPU time is immediately handled by the operating system laptop or workstation is a computational resource that is used mostly by one user only - namely you
+- On a laptop or workstation any request for CPU time is immediately handled by the operating system
+- Laptop or workstation is a computational resource that is used mostly by one user only - namely you
 - A super computer is a shared resource.
 Many users can log into it at the same time and work on your code, perform computations
 - In order to prevent clashes of tasks that require time on the machine exclusively, every action on the cluster needs to be described by a user.
 An application called the job scheduler then uses this description to decide when and where to best place the action for execution.
 - We have a 12-node cluster.
 Each individual computer in the cluster (also called a node) has 16 CPU cores, 32GB of memory and a connection to a network that all nodes are members of and can hence communicate by.
--A job scheduler is put in place on a compute cluster that manages tasks on it.
+- A job scheduler(pbs,torque,slurm) is put in place on a compute cluster that manages tasks on it.
 It accepts task (or better ‘job’) descriptions.
 Based on the current usage of the nodes, it can then decide when a task is launched (or dispatched or spooled in HPC speak) on a node.
 The scheduler also helps treating the output of a job to forward it to the submitter’s terminal or write it to a file.

 # PBS script
 - #PBS –N jobname ---> name of the job